geut/postcss-copy/README.md

         query, // full query string
-        qparams, // query string params without the char '?' qhash, // query string hash without the char '#' src // source path
+        qparams, // query string params without the char '?' qhash, // query string hash without the char '#' basePath // basePath found
     }
     ```
-5. Check ignore function
+4. Check ignore function
-6. Read the asset file (using a cache buffer if exists)
+5. Read the asset file (using a cache buffer if exists)
-7. Add ```content``` property in the fileMeta object
+6. Add ```content``` property in the fileMeta object
-8. Execute custom transform
+7. Execute custom transform
-9. Create hash name based on the custom transform
+8. Create hash name based on the custom transform
-10. Add ```hash``` property in the fileMeta object
+9. Add ```hash``` property in the fileMeta object
-11. Define template for the new asset
+10. Define template for the new asset
-12. Add ```resultAbsolutePath``` and ```extra``` properties in the fileMeta object
+11. Add ```resultAbsolutePath``` and ```extra``` properties in the fileMeta object
-13. Write in destination
+12. Write in destination
-14. Write the new URL in the PostCSS node value.
+13. Write the new URL in the PostCSS node value.

 #### <a name="using-postcss-import"></a> Using copy with postcss-import
 [postcss-import](https://github.com/postcss/postcss-import) is a great plugin that allow us work our css files in a modular way with the same behavior of CommonJS.
-Since this plugin create at the end only one file with all your CSS files inline (loaded with the @import keyword) you need customized the ```relativePath``` function.

 ***One thing more...***
 postcss-import has the ability of load files from node_modules.
-If your src folder is at the same level of node_modules like this:
+If you are using a custom `basePath` and you want to
+track your assets from `node_modules` you need to add the `node_modules` folder in the `basePath` option:

 ```
 myProject/
 |-- node_modules/
 |-- dest/
 |-- src/
 ```
-In this case you need define ```a multiple src```

 ### Full example
 ```js